 Brooks Pierce Attorneys Secure Win in School Board Discrimination Lawsuit

-Brooks Pierce attorneys Beth Langley and Sarah Saint recently secured a significant win for Brooks Pierce client Iredell-Statesville Schools Board of Education.
+Brooks Pierce attorneys Beth Langley and Collins Saint recently secured a significant win for Brooks Pierce client Iredell-Statesville Schools Board of Education.
 A lawsuit had been filed against the school board by an educator who alleged that she was not hired for four different administrative positions because of her race.
 The judge granted a motion for summary judgment in favor of the school board, finding the plaintiff did not provide sufficient evidence to show the board acted in a discriminatory manner.

 Marlene B. Scott, an African American educator, joined the Iredell-Statesville school system in 1999 as a teacher at East Iredell Middle School.
 From 1999 to 2011, she held various teaching and administrative positions in the school system before leaving to become an elementary school principal in Alleghany County.
 In the summer of 2014, Scott applied for jobs back in the Iredell-Statesville school system wanting to be closer to home.
 When she was unable to find an administrative job, she accepted a position as a teacher at West Iredell Middle School, where she taught until 2018 when she was named assistant principal at West Iredell High School.